coinbase/redisbetween/README.md

 - `readonly` every connection issues a [READONLY](https://redis.io/commands/readonly) command before entering the pool.
 Defaults to false
 - `maxsubscriptions` sets the max number of channels that can be subscribed to at one time.
 Defaults to 1.
 - `maxblockers` sets the max number of commands that can be blocking at one time.
 Defaults to 1.
+- `idletimeout` how long can an inactive connection remain idle in the pool.
+Default is the global level `idletimeout` or 0 (no timeout)

 Example: `./redisbetween -unlink -pretty -loglevel debug redis://localhost:7001?maxsubscriptions=2&maxblockers=2`